HiWiSciFi/mandelbrot-c/README.md

+# New CPP Version of this Repo
+Through our journey of trying different languages and environments we settled on a realtime Mandelbrot Set renderer in C++.
+You can find the application [here](https://github.com/imurnaili/mandelbrot-cpp).
 # Mandelbrot C
 Quick and dirty implementation of a renderer for the Mandelbrot set.
 This was made after we realized that C code might be a bit better than the python code we wrote a few days before.... https://github.com/imurnaili/mandelbrot